-Subsequent to year end, the Directors declared a final dividend for FY15 of 3.0 cents per share, fully franked.
-This brought the total dividend for FY15 to 4.5 cents per share, fully franked, and compares to the FY14 dividend of 3.5 cents per share, unfranked.
-The dividend was paid on Wednesday 30 September 2015, with a record date of Friday 18 September 2015.
+Subsequent to year-end, the Directors have declared a final fully franked dividend of 3.0 cents per share in respect to the year ended 30 June 2015.
+The dividend is to be paid on Wednesday, 30 September 2015, with a record date of Friday, 18 September 2015.

-The Directors resolved to deactivate the Company's Dividend Reinvestment Plan.
+The Directors have resolved to suspend the Company's Dividend Reinvestment Plan.